 How can you improve your score if you don’t know what it is?
 It’s like losing weight when you don’t know how much you weigh — how will you know if you’re making any progress?

-If you have no idea what you’re credit score is, use a site like Credit Karma, Credit Sesame, and now Mint to get a free, simulated score.
+If you have no idea what you’re credit score is, use a site like Credit Karma, or Mint to get a free, simulated score.
 It won’t be 100% accurate – but, then, no credit score can be 100% accurate, because credit scores vary from lender to lender.
 But it will be in the ballpark and a good place to start.

 NOTE: Watch out for other “free credit report” sites.
 Some of them will ask for a credit card, and you NEVER need to pay for a simple report like this.
 By law, you can access a credit report once a year for free.